 Established in 1891 on its current site on Peckham Road, the South London Gallery has expanded in recent years to include Art Block – a space for community art on the Sceaux Gardens estate and the Fire Station gallery (also on Peckham Road).

-With a strong community spirit, The Kiln Rooms has a big impact on the local arts scene and several times a year, exhibitions of members’ work are also held across their various sites.
+With a strong community spirit and well loved by Peckham locals, The Kiln Rooms has a big impact on the local arts scene and several times a year, exhibitions of members’ work are also held across their various sites.